-In June 2011, our Board, authorized the repurchase of up to 15 million of the Company's outstanding ordinary shares, not to exceed \$500 million, in the aggregate, referred to as the 2011 share repurchase program.
-Under the 2011 share repurchase program, the Company repurchased 2.8 million shares for an aggregate purchase price of \$85 million in cash, during the two fiscal quarters ended April 29, 2012.
+In June 2011, our Board, authorized the repurchase of up to 15 million of the Company's outstanding ordinary shares, not to exceed \$500 million in the aggregate, referred to as the 2011 share repurchase program.
+Under the 2011 share repurchase program, the Company repurchased 2.8 million shares for an aggregate purchase price of \$85 million in cash during the three fiscal quarters ended July 29, 2012.
 On April 4, 2012, our Board of Directors authorized the Company to repurchase up to 15 million of its ordinary shares, referred to as the 2012 share repurchase program.
-This replaces the 2011 share repurchase program, which expired at the Company's 2012 Annual General Meeting, or AGM, held on April 4, 2012.
-Shares repurchases under the 2012 share repurchase program, if any, will be made in the open market at such times and in such amounts as the Company deems appropriate.
-The timing and actual number of shares repurchased will depend on a variety of factors including price, market conditions and applicable legal requirements.
+This replaces the 2011 share repurchase program are made in the open market at such times and in such amounts as the Company deems appropriate.
+The timing and actual number of shares repurchased depend on a variety of factors including price, market conditions and applicable legal requirements.
 The 2012 share repurchase program does not obligate the Company to repurchase any specific number of shares and may be suspended or terminated at any time without prior notice.
 The 2012 share repurchase program, will expire at the Company's 2013 AGM, unless earlier terminated.
-As of April 29, 2012, no shares had been purchased under the 2012 share repurchase program.
+For the fiscal quarter and three fiscal quarters ended July 29, 2012, the Company repurchased 0.4 million shares for an aggregate of purchase price of \$15 million in cash under the 2012 share repurchase program.